lunarlattice0/BR_ManagementTool/README.md

 A tool for assisting 24/7 server OPs of Brick Rigs.
 Currently not restricted to Linux systems, contrary to original plan.

+Currently, there are three planned stages of development: Alpha, Beta, and Release.
+The project is in alpha, meaning that many of the features will be implemented, but in a rough state.
+In beta, the functions will be cleaned up and grouped into a stable format, before being tested for release.

 Working Features:
 - End / Restart matches
 - Reset all player positions

-TODO:
-- Destroy / Blacklist vehicles
+- Destroy vehicles
 - Kill players
-- Send Chat Messages
+- Send Chat Messages as an Admin
 - Kick Players
 - Ban Players

+TODO:
 - Retrieve Chat Messages
 - Start the server headlessly
 - General cleanup